PoCInnovation/Pool2023/Software/day04/1 - Auth/Golang/README.md

 ### GitHub, Facebook, ...

-Implemente the authentification with other sites, such as [GitHub](https://sharmarajdaksh.github.io/blog/github-oauth-with-go), Facebook, ...
+Implement the authentification with other sites, such as [GitHub](https://sharmarajdaksh.github.io/blog/github-oauth-with-go), Facebook, ...

 ### Persistent database

-You can use a real database to stock your users
+You can use a real database to stock your users 🚀

 > Made with ❤️ by PoC